In the Spotlight | John Monilaws

 In addition to 28 years of providing music education, John directed a church choir for 17 years before deciding it was just too much along with teaching.
 Now, he produces and directs the "We're in the Christmas Mood" show with talented and professional music “buddies” from college and several Casselton musicians.
 They celebrated their 27th show this year.
 John also directs the Valley Troubadours, a men's vocal ensemble in Valley City.
 This group was started by one of Monilaws’s college professors.

 “It is such an honor for me to now be the Maestro of this group,” says John.
 In addition, John adjudicates several music festivals throughout the year and serves as a clinician at honor band and choir festivals.
 Casselton is also lucky to have our very own local Maestro grace the Summerfest Variety Show stage in July.
+In August 2024, Monilaws was inducted into the Valley City State University Music Hall of Fame for his exemplary career and community involvement in music education.
 Following his tradition of concluding his performances with a musical send off, Monilaws ended this interview the same way— “Keep a song in your heart."

 Monilaws and his wife, Stacy, have two daughters and four grandkids.
 Stacy owns Fresh Alternative Fundraising, a fundraising company serving North Dakota and Minnesota—offering tasty Butter Braid® Pastries, Pastry Puffins and Butter Hearts to help groups meet their goals.